mjt323/Cloud-Security-Project/InterviewQuestions/Interview.md

 Make sure each section of your response answers the questions laid out below.
 ​
-1. Restate the Problem
+1. Restate the Problem: There is a firewall that's supposed to block SSH connections, but it let's them through.
+How do we debug this?

 2. Provide a Concrete Example Scenario
     - In Project 1, did you allow SSH traffic to all of the VMs on your network?
+I did not allow SSh traffic to all of the VM's, only to the jump box.
     - Which VMs did accept SSH connections?
+It was sent to the Jump Box
     - What happens if you try to connect to a VM that does not accept SSH connections?
 Why?

 3. Explain the Solution Requirements
     - If one of your Project 1 VMs accepted SSH connections, what would you assume the source of the error is?